 Those keen on Russian art, both traditional and modern, should pay a visit to the State Russian Museum, in the Mikhailovsky Palace.
 If you’d like to sample Russian nightlife as well as culture then the best advice is to visit between May and June.
 This marks the start of spring and the period of the year known as the White Nights.
 By the month of June, the sun is barely setting below the horizon.
 St Petersburg marks this phenomenon with festivals, concerts and a general desire to party and enjoy life while the sun is shining.

-Climate in St Petersburg
+The climate in St Petersburg

 Any visitor to Russia should prepare themselves to feel the cold, but in St Petersburg, even the winters are fairly mild.
 Bear in mind that ‘mild’, in this context, means average January temperatures of minus six degrees.
 The hottest month, on the other hand, is July, when the average temperature hits 18 degrees.